starbuck10/JCoffie/_projects/2022-08-24-Experimental-Textiles.md

 <b>Reflection</b>

 I found this hands-on introduction to looming to be really fun and just what I needed to see how each component of the loom contributes to the design.
 I learned a few "less-than-desirable" techniques and began to find a rhythm when I started to understand how the heddles had to work together for increased efficiency.
 I had such a blast with this assignment that I actually built a smaller one with my daughter Emmalyn and we started her own textile too (Figure 7)!
-I should probably figure out how we keep the textile together while off the book before I get too much further...
+I should probably figure out how we keep the textile together while off the book before I get too much further.

 <p align="center"><img src="/images/weekly2_7.jpeg"></p>